-The TLV320AlC31 supports the I2C control protocol using 7-bit addressing and is capable of both standard and fast modes.
-For I2C fast mode, note that the minimum timing for each of tHD-STA, tSU-STA, and tSU-STO is 2.0 us, as seen in Figure 15.
-The TLV320AlC31 will respond to the I2C address of 0011000.
-I2C is a two-wire, open-drain interface supporting multiple devices and masters on a single bus.
-Devices on the I2C bus only drive the bus lines LOW by connecting them to ground; they never drive the bus lines HIGH.
-Instead, the bus wires are pulled HIGH by pull-up resistors, so the bus wires are HIGH when no device is driving them LOW.
+The TLV320AlC3105 supports the I^2C control protocol using 7-bit addressing and is capable of both standard and fast modes.
+For I^2C fast mode, note that the minimum timing for each of t{HD-STA} , t{SU-STA} , and t{SU-STO} is $0.9~\mu s$, as seen in Figure 14.
+The TLV320AlC3105 responds to the I^2C address of 001 1000.
+I^2C is a two-wire, open-drain interface supporting multiple devices and masters on a single bus.
+Devices on the I^2C bus only drive the bus lines LOW by connecting them to ground; they never drive the bus lines HIGH.
+Instead, the bus wires are pulled HIGH by pullup resistors, so the bus wires are HIGH when no device is driving them LOW.
 This way, two devices cannot conflict; if two devices drive the bus simultaneously, there is no driver contention.

-Figure 15.
+Figure 14.
 I2C Interface Timing

 Communication on the I2C bus always takes place between two devices, one acting as the master and the other acting as the slave.
 Both masters and slaves can read and write, but slaves can only do so under the direction of the master.
-Some I2C devices can act as masters or slaves, but the TLV320AlC31 can only act as a slave device.
+Some I2C devices can act as masters or slaves, but the TLV320AlC3105 can only act as a slave device.

 An I2C bus consists of two lines, SDA and SCL.
 SDA carries data; SCL provides the clock.
-All data are transmitted across the I2C bus in groups of eight bits.
-To send a bit on the I2C bus, the SDA line is driven to the appropriate level while SCL is LOW (a LOW on SDA indicates the bit is '0'; a HIGH indicates the bit is '1').
+All data is transmitted across the I2C bus in groups of eight bits.
+To send a bit on the I2C bus, the SDA line is driven to the appropriate level while SCL is LOW (a LOW on SDA indicates the bit is zero; a HIGH indicates the bit is one).
 Once the SDA line has settled, the SCL line is brought HIGH, then LOW.
-This pulse on SCL clocks the SDA bit into the receiver shift register.
+This pulse on SCL clocks the SDA bit into the receivers shift register.

 The I2C bus is bidirectional: the SDA line is used both for transmitting and receiving data.
 When a master reads from a slave, the slave drives the data line; when a master sends to a slave, the master drives the data line.
-Under most circumstances the master drives the clock line.
+Under normal circumstances the master drives the clock line.

-Most of the time the bus is idle; no communication takes place, and both lines are HIGH.
+Most of the time the bus is idle, no communication is taking place, and both lines are HIGH.
 When communication is taking place, the bus is active.
 Only master devices can start a communication.
 They do this by causing a START condition on the bus.
 Normally, the data line is only allowed to change state while the clock line is LOW.
 If the data line changes state while the clock line is HIGH, it is either a START condition or its counterpart, a STOP condition.
 A START condition is when the clock line is HIGH and the data line goes from HIGH to LOW.
 A STOP condition is when the clock line is HIGH and the data line goes from LOW to HIGH.